chrisdchristo/capsule-maven-plugin-demo/README.md

 mvn install
 ```

-and then run:
+Then you can run any of the three capsules:

 ```
+java -jar target/capsule-maven-plugin-demo-0.2-capsule-empty.jar
+java -jar target/capsule-maven-plugin-demo-0.2-capsule-thin.jar
-java -jar target/capsule-maven-plugin-demo-0.1-capsule-full.jar
+java -jar target/capsule-maven-plugin-demo-0.2-capsule-full.jar
 ```

 ## License